xuyuji9000/kube-cluster/Readme.md

-Create a Kubernetes cluster on Digital Ocean with ansible.
+Create a Kubernetes cluster on Digital Ocean with ansible and terraform.

 # Setup